-NEW YORK (AP) -- A mutual fund executive who promised investors early shares of Facebook and Groupon only to blow their money on pricey cars and jewelry has been sentenced in New York to 11 years in prison.
+NEW YORK (AP) -- A mutual fund executive who promised investors early shares of Facebook and Groupon only to blow their money on pricey cars, a waterfront home and jewelry was sentenced to 11 years in prison Friday.

-Mattera had told investors he owned more than a million shares of Facebook Inc. and Groupon Inc. Prosecutors said he spent nearly $4 million on personal items for himself and his family.
-Those items included expensive jewelry, private jets, a boat and luxury cars.
+Mattera had told investors in 2010 and 2011 that he and his mutual funds owned more than a million shares of Facebook Inc. and Groupon Inc., while the companies were privately traded.
+Prosecutors said he then spent nearly $4 million on personal items for himself and his family, including expensive jewelry, private jets, a boat and luxury cars.

 Assistant U.S. Attorney Eugene Ingoglia noted that Mattera had lived in a "palatial house on the water" in Fort Lauderdale.